commercetools/commercetools-payment-to-order-processor/README.md

 If the PaymentTransaction matches the configured values and the TotalPrice of the Cart equals the amount of the transaction and is not already ordered then the service has to trigger the order generation.

 ## Creating the order
 This service does not creates orders itself because that would result in a duplicated implementation of order generation.
 In the shop and in this service.
 Therefore it just calls an URL with encrypted cart.

+The shop needs to provide an URL that accepts post request with encrypted body.
+The encryption algorithm is `Blowfish` with `Base64` String encoding.
 ## Using this service
 Just start the docker container with required configuration (environment) variables set.
 ```